Girls Trip: Production

 In February 2014, Universal announced that director Malcolm D. Lee and producer Will Packer would collaborate on a film tentatively titled Girls Trip, with South Park writer Erica Rivinoja attached to script.

 In May 2016, Universal set a release date of August 11, 2017 for the film.
 It was also reported that Regina Hall would star, and Kenya Barris and Tracy Oliver were rewriting the script.
 Oliver told The Hollywood Reporter that she wanted to break down the barriers of respectability politics and portray "Black women being carefree and having fun just like everybody else.
 I think we need to show all aspects of black lives.
 I love Moonlight, I love Hidden Figures, but I also want to see some people who are having fun and just showing female friends hanging out."
 Queen Latifah and Jada Pinkett Smith joined the cast in early June 2016, and Larenz Tate joined later that month.

 The film's release date was changed to July 21, 2017, as principal photography began in late June 2016 in New Orleans, and included filming at the 2016 Essence Music Festival, casting over 5000 background actors.

 A teaser trailer for the film was released on January 31, 2017.
 A red band trailer for the film was released on February 9, 2017.

-Release and reception
+Release

 Girls Trip premiered at the American Black Film Festival in Miami on June 14, 2017, and was theatrically released in the United States by Universal Pictures on July 21, 2017.

-It received overwhelmingly positive reviews from critics, with many praising the cast performances and the film's originality.
-It was chosen by Time magazine as one of its top ten films of 2017.
-It was also a massive commercial success, grossing $140 million worldwide on its $19 million production budget including over $100 million domestically, the first comedy of 2017 to do so.

-It was also the first time a film written by an African-American female screenwriter had crossed the $100 million mark at the box office.

-Awards

-The film received multiple awards and nominations from various award and critic organizations, including Outstanding Motion Picture and Outstanding Supporting Actress in a Motion Picture for Haddish at the 49th NAACP Image Awards.
-It received seven nominations at the 18th Black Reel Awards, with Haddish winning two awards for her performance.

-The film was awarded The ReFrame Stamp for gender parity in its production.